-Now in its second year, PACER was designed to equip an interprofessional team of primary care faculty with the skills to transform a traditional primary care training environment into a medical home with interprofessional collaborative practice and education at its center.
-The nine interprofessional teams have attended a training session and have started to work closely with expert coaches to develop and implement new models of interprofessional training in their primary care practices.
-The second training session for the PACER teams has been scheduled for Fall 2017!
+PACER was designed to equip an interprofessional team of primary care faculty with the skills to transform a traditional primary care training environment into a medical home with interprofessional collaborative practice and education at its center.
+The nine interprofessional teams attended two training sessions and have worked closely with expert coaches to develop and implement new models of interprofessional training in their primary care practices.

 The evaluation team for PACER is based out of the Department of Family Medicine at Oregon Health and Science University.
 To learn about additional projects being undertaken by OHSU Family Medicine’s Medical Education Network (MedEdNet), please visit MedEdNet.org.